brynsroberts/Automate-Data-Reduction/README.md

 ```
 ### Output

-* Script will create new reduced and toBeProcessed .txt file and MS-FLO files in same directory as original MS-Dial alignment file.
+* New reduced and toBeProcessed .txt files
+* MS-FLO output files
-* Chart displaying number of known and unknown features before and after reduction
+* Table displaying number of known and unknown features before and after reduction
-* Chart displaying %CV of internal standards in samples and pool qc samples
+* Table displaying %CV of internal standards in samples and pool qc samples
-* Chart displaying %CV of known features in samples and pool qc samples
+* Table displaying %CV of known features in samples and pool qc samples

 ## Sources